shishuwu/myBootApp/README.md

 ## Spring MVC ##
 ### Repository ###
-Repository is a Java Object mapping to table of database.
-It should be pure and should not contain business logic.
+Entity is a Java Object mapping to table of database.
+Repository is an entity manipulator which should be pure and should not contain business logic.

 	/** @Repository will only be needed here, but if you want to provide REST API for this repo, you can use @RepositoryRestResource */
 	@RepositoryRestResource(collectionResourceRel = "device", path = "device")